List of The Inheritance Cycle characters: Riders

-The Dragon Riders are the humans and elves who bonded with dragon hatchlings, as well as a kind of police force existing in the time before Galbatorix's rise to power.
+The Dragon Riders are the humans, elves and dwarves who bonded with dragon hatchlings, as well as a kind of police force existing in the time before Galbatorix's rise to power.
 They began with the first Eragon, an elf who adopted a newly hatched dragon during a massive war between their two species.
 Their rule ended 100 years before the events of Eragon with the death of Vrael.